 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 You may have noticed that your dog often reacts to sounds you can’t detect, especially those at high frequencies.
-The average dog’s hearing is approximately four times stronger than the average person’s.
-The canine ear canal is much deeper than the human ear and serves as a better funnel of sound to the eardrum.
+The average dog’s hearing is approximately four times stronger than the average person’s, thanks to a deeper ear canal that funnels sound to the eardrum more efficiently than the human ear does.
 In the days before canines became domesticated, detecting high-frequency sounds, like the squeaks made by small animals, was critical for survival.

 Because of their hearing acuity, dogs are more vulnerable to pain, damage, and anxiety that intense, high-decibel sounds can cause.
 Recently, a variety of ear muffs designed for dogs are helping to protect canine hearing.